An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Optimization-Based Solver for FBSDEs

+We also note that, beyond the original formulation in \cite{hanSolvingHighdimensionalPartial2018}, the deep BSDE method has been studied theoretically in \cite{hanConvergenceDeepBSDE2020}.
+Although \cite{hanSolvingHighdimensionalPartial2018} initially focuses on decoupled FBSDEs, \cite{hanConvergenceDeepBSDE2020} analyzes the algorithmic error under the fundamental assumption that the forward equation does not involve $Z$.
+Their analysis is carried out at the level of a time-discretized scheme and mainly quantifies how the approximation error depends on the time step.
+This perspective is different from ours.
+In the present paper, the theory is developed in continuous time and focuses on the interpretation of the objective function itself, rather than on the discretization error induced by a particular time grid.

-\textbf{Recover the Martingale Loss \citep{jiaPolicyEvaluationTemporaldifference2022}.} This method is developed for the policy evlauation problem in continuous-time reinforcement learning, where the considered FBSDE is decoupled and essentially reduces to the following BSDE
+\textbf{Relation to the martingale loss \cite{jiaPolicyEvaluationTemporaldifference2022}.} That method is developed for the policy evaluation problem in continuous-time reinforcement learning, where the considered FBSDE is decoupled and essentially reduces to the following BSDE